 Canadian economic growth lags expectations in Q2; July estimate points to contraction

-The Canadian economy grew at an annual rate of 3.3 per cent in the second quarter, bringing the quarterly reading below estimates and an early look at July suggests a contraction.
+Economists expect the Bank of Canada to move forward with another aggressive interest rate hike next week after the release of data showing the economy remained in relatively good shape during the second quarter of the year.

-Statistics Canada released its latest reports on monthly and quarterly real gross domestic product on Wednesday morning, which showed the economy expanded for a fourth consecutive quarter, driven by increased businesses and household spending.
+The Canadian economy grew at an annual rate of 3.3 per cent in the second quarter, Statistics Canada said Wednesday in its latest report on real gross domestic product.

-According to the federal agency, real GDP grew by 0.8 per cent in the second quarter, with the economy staying flat in May before seeing growth of 0.1 per cent in June.
+For comparison, the economy grew by an annual rate of 3.1 per cent in the first quarter.

-Growth in the second quarter is down from the agency's preliminary estimate of 4.6 per cent annualized growth.
+While the 3.3 per cent figure falls short of the agency's preliminary estimate of 4.6 per cent, BMO chief economist Douglas Porter said in a typical year, it would be considered above-average growth.

-For comparison, the economy grew at an annual rate of 3.1 per cent in the first quarter of this year.
+Tu Nguyen, an economist with accounting and consultancy firm RSM Canada, said there were few surprises in the GDP data when it's broken down into its components.

 "I think it just shows how ...volatile this economy is.
 And, you know, it doesn't lend itself to easy characterizations," Porter said.